fareanor3/Weather-station/README.md

 # Weather-station

-Project of the Innovation course of ESME SUDRIA PARIS of SUP en 2020 for the OuiAreMaker competition ( https://ouiaremakers.com/ ).
+⋅⋅⋅Project of the Innovation course of ESME SUDRIA PARIS of SUP en 2020 for the OuiAreMaker competition ( https://ouiaremakers.com/ ).
 The mission of the project is to retrieve via an api the weather and the temperature and to display it in transparent on a plexiglass plate by LEDs. we put a point of honour on the simplicity and the minimalism.
+___

 ## importations: